 How To Discipline Insubordination In An Employee

-Insubordinate workers can refuse to perform or complete assigned tasks, disobey company policies or procedures, or publicly challenge or criticize their supervisors or bosses.
+• Insubordinate workers can refuse to perform or complete assigned tasks, disobey company policies or procedures, or publicly challenge or criticize their supervisors or bosses.

-Insubordination can range in severity from purposeful negligence and passive resistance to active disobedience and open threats to authority.
+• Insubordination can range in severity from purposeful negligence and passive resistance to active disobedience and open threats to authority.

 how to discipline insubordinate employee

-Here are some steps to consider when disciplining an insubordinate employee:
+Some steps to consider when disciplining an insubordinate employee:

 • Document the behavior: Keep detailed records of the insubordinate behavior, including dates, times, and witnesses.
+Get a video recording of the act from the CC cameras, if possible.

-• Issue a warning: Issue a verbal and/or written warning to the employee, outlining the consequences of continued insubordination.
+• Issue a warning: Issue a verbal and/or written warning to the employee, outlining the consequences of repeat or continued insubordination.

 • Follow up: Monitor the employee’s performance after disciplinary action has been taken to ensure that the insubordinate behavior has stopped.

-How to handle Informal or Minor Insubordination?
+How To Handle Informal or Minor Insubordination?

 Here are the five steps to handling informal insubordination in the workplace: